beginning of content

 Before a surgeon will perform this operation, you usually need to be at a stable weight.
 You may be asked to postpone the operation if you aim to become pregnant or lose a lot of weight.

 Talk to your surgeon about any medicines or supplements you should start or stop taking before surgery.
+Don't stop taking your medicines before talking with your doctor.

 What happens during a tummy tuck?

-You will be given a general anaesthetic.
+Most people are given a general anaesthetic.

 Different techniques are used depending on whether you are having a full or partial (mini) abdominoplasty.

-The surgeon will stitch, tape or clip the incisions (cuts) together.
-Your wounds will be covered with dressings.
-Sometimes one or two small tubes are inserted to drain blood or fluid.
+Sometimes small tubes are inserted into your tummy to drain blood or fluid.
 These tubes may be left in place for several days before being removed.

 What should I expect after a tummy tuck?

-You won't feel well and your recovery may be slow.
-You are likely to have some bruising, swelling, and pain.
+Your recovery may be slow.
+You are likely to have some bruising, swelling and pain.
+You might need to take pain-relief medicines.

 Your abdomen will be wrapped in an elastic bandage or compression garment to keep swelling down.
 Take care not to put strain on the wounds for at least 6 weeks after the operation.
-If you do make sudden movements, such as bending suddenly at the waist, the incisions might open.

 If you are concerned at any time after the operation, seek medical advice from your doctor.